 The neat thing about getting married at the salt flats is that you can choose to do the paperwork before or after exchanging vows to make it easy.
-You can legally get married by a judge the day before then take your trip out to the salt flats to celebrate.

 You can type in “Bonneville Salt Flats Westbound Rest Stop” into your GPS.
 From Salt Lake City, you will head West on the I-80 for 1.5 hours.
 5 minutes before Wendover you will see the rest stop.
 Be sure to fill up your gas tank, get snacks and water before leaving since there are no stops along the way!

 There is a small parking lot and restrooms at the rest stop.
 I recommend going to the rest stop (instead of stopping along the way) because the shoulder is soft, so many cars get stuck!
 You can drive on the Salt Flats, but again, you risk getting stuck and the salt is harsh on vehicles so I don’t suggest it!
 Vehicles are not allowed on the flats when they are flooded.

 The Bonneville Salt Flats are a vast space in North West Utah, just 5 minutes from Wendover, Nevada.
 The land is managed by the federal government so to get married at the salt flats you can get the special use permit here or here is the contact information

 Caleb Robitaille – (801) 977-4394 – firstname.lastname@example.org

 A wedding permit is required if you are actually getting married there.
 If you are just wanting to take photos there, then no permit is required as of October 2021.
 Always check with the land manager for the latest rules.